mindsmiths/docs/docs/tutorials/web-interactions/6-creating-procedures.md

 Ok, now when we have the onboarding in place, we can add the survey screens!
 There are no new concepts to grasp in this section - so feel free to play around with the code and build up your own survey experience using different components.

-You might be wondering what the advantage would be for separating out the different sequences of screens, instead of chaining them all together.

-Please consider that you might not always want to use screen chains that are strictly predefined.
-Sometimes you want more flexibility in allowing the system to determine which screen (sequence) to show next to the user, depending on the state the user is in.
-When the screen to show is determined based on other circumstances, and not just the previous screen and pressed button, you can define these specific behaviors through rules.

 ```java title="agents/Felix.java"
 @Data
 @ToString(callSuper = true)